Qumulo/docs/platforms/hpe-apollo-4200-gen9/node-leds.md

    * **Off:** Deactivated

 {{site.data.alerts.note}}
-If the Front Drive Health or Thermal LED, or the Power On and Standby Button and System Power LED are off, one of the following conditions is possible:
+If the (3) Front Drive Health or Thermal LED, or the (4) Power On or Standby Button and System Power LED is off, one of the following conditions is possible:

 <ul>
   <li>Facility power off</li>